Sun Zhiyang: Political career

 On 18 March 2021, the 30th meeting of the Standing Committee of the 13th Guangdong Provincial People's Congress voted to appoint Sun Zhiyang as the Vice Governor of Guangdong Province.
 Aged 47 at the time of appointment, he became the youngest person to hold the position.
 During his tenure as vice governor, due to his experience in the automobile industry, he oversaw the development of Guangdong's automobile industrial chain.
-In October 2023, he was appointed as the acting mayor of Guangzhou and Deputy Secretary of the CCP Guangzhou Municipal Committee.
+In October 2023, he was appointed the acting mayor of Guangzhou and Deputy Secretary of the CCP Guangzhou Municipal Committee.
 According to Singaporean Chinese newspaper Lianhe Zaobao, the appointment of Sun as acting mayor is due to Guangzhou's importance as base for China's automotive industry, and he was expected to help the development of Guangzhou's automotive industry to attain the target of trillion-level "smart car city" development goal.

 On 18 January 2024, he was formally elected as mayor of Guangzhou by the Fourth Session of the 16th Guangzhou Municipal People's Congress.